Techflux0/E-shop-full/README.md

     Start the frontend development server:

     ```bash
-    npm start
+    npm run dev

     ```

 ### Running the Application

-- The backend server will run on `http://localhost:5000`.
+- The backend server will run on `http://localhost:4000`.
-- The frontend development server will run on `http://localhost:3000`.
+- The frontend development server will run on `http://localhost:5173`.

 ### Features